mateoespinosa/cem/README.md

 ## High-level Usage
-In this repository, we include a standalone Pytorch implementation of Concept Embedding Models (CEMs), Intervention-aware Concept Embedding Models (IntCEMs), and seveeal variants of Concept Bottleneck Models (CBMs).
+In this repository, we include a standalone Pytorch implementation of Concept Embedding Models (CEMs), Intervention-aware Concept Embedding Models (IntCEMs), and several variants of Concept Bottleneck Models (CBMs).
 These models can be easily trained from scratch given a set of samples annotated with a downstream task and a set of binary concepts.
-In order to use our implementation, however, you first need to install all our code's requirements (listed in `requirements.txt`) by following the installation instructions above,
+In order to use our implementation, however, you first need to install all our code's requirements (listed in `requirements.txt`) by following the installation instructions above.

 After installation has been completed, you should be able to import `cem` as a package and use it to train a **CEM** as follows: